txthinking/brook/README.md

 # GLOBAL OPTIONS

+**--dialWithDNS**="": When a domain name needs to be resolved, use the specified DNS.
+Such as 8.8.8.8:53 or https://dns.google/dns-query?address=8.8.8.8%3A443, the address is required.
+Note that for client-side commands, this does not affect the client passing the domain address to the server

+**--dialWithDNSPrefer**="": This is used with the dialWithDNS parameter.
+Prefer A record or AAAA record.
+Value is A or AAAA

 **--dialWithIP4**="": When the current machine establishes a network connection to the outside IPv4, both TCP and UDP, it is used to specify the IPv4 used

 **--dialWithIP6**="": When the current machine establishes a network connection to the outside IPv6, both TCP and UDP, it is used to specify the IPv6 used

+**--dialWithNIC**="": When the current machine establishes a network connection to the outside, both TCP and UDP, it is used to specify the NIC used

 **--dialWithSocks5**="": When the current machine establishes a network connection to the outside, both TCP and UDP, with your socks5 proxy, such as 127.0.0.1:1081